Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Ceph_New_RGW_Deployment_Failing.md

     1. Verify that the running daemon has a different name than the one attempting to deploy

-        Check the running daemon with the following command.
+        Check the names of the running daemons with the following command.

         ```bash
         ceph orch ps --daemon_type rgw